-On top of that, as of recently it’s possible to convert those rewards into Citi ThankYou points at a ratio of one point per cent, assuming you have the card in conjunction with one that earns ThankYou points.
+On top of that, it’s possible to convert those rewards into Citi ThankYou points at a rate of one point per cent, assuming you have the card in conjunction with one that earns ThankYou points.

 Since I value ThankYou and Ultimate Rewards points roughly equally, that means my go-to card for everyday spending is now mostly the Double Cash.

 The reason some people may still prefer the Freedom Unlimited is because of the Ultimate Rewards ecosystem.
 On top of that, the Freedom Unlimited has bonus categories, which the Citi Double Cash doesn’t have.

 I’d say the combination of the Sapphire Reserve and Freedom Unlimited is still better than any two card Citi combination.

 Freedom Unlimited Summary